Forecasting Generative Amplification: Differential amplification factor

 \subsection{Gaussian-ring toy data}

 To estimate differential amplification using the KS test, we again resort to the Gaussian ring toy data introduced in \cref{sec:experimental_setup}.
-We use the two- and four-dimensional versions.
-For training, we use $10^3$ points, while the generated datasets contain up to $10^7$ points.
-The KS test is evaluated for three different summary statistics: \begin{enumerate} \item $R$: radius of the Gaussian ring; \item LR class: likelihood ratio of a classifier trained to distinguish training and generated data; \item LR truth: true likelihood ratio. \end{enumerate} First, we test the consistency of the KS test in \cref{fig:KS_validation} by comparing the training dataset with 1000 points against an independent test dataset of variable size.
+We use the 2D and 4D versions.
+For training, we use $1,000$ points, while the generated datasets contain up to $10^7$ points.
+The KS test is evaluated for three different summary statistics: \begin{enumerate} \item $R$: radius of the Gaussian ring; \item $\text{LR}_\text{class}$: likelihood ratio of a classifier trained to distinguish training and generated data; \item $\text{LR}_\text{truth}$: true likelihood ratio. \end{enumerate} First, we test the consistency of the KS test in \cref{fig:KS_validation} by comparing the training dataset with 1000 points against an independent test dataset of variable size.
 Both datasets are drawn from the truth distribution, so we expect the KS statistic to follow \cref{eq:KS_asymptotic}.
 This asymptotic behavior is shown as a solid black line.
-The gray bands indicate the one- to three-sigma intervals of the Kolmogorov distribution.
-We evaluate the KS test on LR class and $R$, but not on LR truth, because it is equal for both samples by construction.
+The gray bands indicate the one-sigma to three-sigma intervals of the Kolmogorov distribution.
+We evaluate the KS test on $\text{LR}_\text{class}$ and $R$, but not on $\text{LR}_\text{truth}$, because it is equal for both samples by construction.
 We estimate uncertainties on the KS statistic using ten independent Bayesian network samples and classifier trainings.
-Both curves follow the asymptotic KS curve, so the KS test, as expected, is unable to distinguish between the datasets.
+Both curves follow the asymptotic KS curve, so as expected the KS test is unable to distinguish between the datasets.

-Next, we investigate the one-dimensional summary statistics on which the KS test is based.
+Next, we investigate the 1D summary statistics on which the KS test is based.
 In addition to the full datasets we also define cut datasets, where all events with a likelihood ratio outside $0.95...1.05$ are removed.
-This uses the likelihoods to refine the generated set, similar to using classifier-based likelihood ratios for generative improvement~\cite{Diefenbacher:2020rna}.
+This uses likelihoods to refine the generated set, similar to using classifier-based likelihood ratios for generative improvement~\cite{Diefenbacher:2020rna}.
 The corresponding histograms for the training and test datasets are shown in \cref{fig:KS_histograms}.
-The upper panels show the training datasets, the lower panels the full generated dataset.
+The upper panels show the training datasets, and the lower panels the full generated dataset.
 The training and generated datasets are in good agreement, up to numerical fluctuations.